freeCodeCamp/guide/src/pages/bootstrap/index.md

 <a href='https://github.com/twbs/bootlint' target='_blank' rel='nofollow'>Bootlint</a>: HTML linter for projects using Bootstrap
 <a href='https://bootsnipp.com/' target='_blank' rel='nofollow'>Bootsnipp</a>: Design elements and code snippets for Bootstrap
 <a href='http://expo.getbootstrap.com/resources/' target='_blank' rel='nofollow'>More Resources</a>: Code, theme, and add-on resources for Bootstrap

+Features

+Bootstrap 3 supports the latest versions of the Google Chrome, Firefox, Internet Explorer, Opera, and Safari (except on Windows).
+It additionally supports back to IE8 and the latest Firefox Extended Support Release (ESR).[12]

+Since 2.0, Bootstrap supports responsive web design.
+This means the layout of web pages adjusts dynamically, taking into account the characteristics of the device used (desktop, tablet, mobile phone).

+Starting with version 3.0, Bootstrap adopted a mobile-first design philosophy, emphasizing responsive design by default.

+Version 4.0 added Sass and flexbox support